Dog Nutrition

 • Red blood cell production

-Minerals are inorganic elements that play crucial roles in various bodily functions.
-They're essential for maintaining proper fluid balance, building strong bones and teeth, and supporting numerous enzymatic reactions.
-Let's examine some key minerals and their importance for dogs:
+Minerals are inorganic molecules that are involved in many bodily processes.
+They’re also necessary for fluid stability, bone and tooth tissue, and many enzymatic reactions.
+Let’s look at some major minerals and their value for dogs:

 Calcium and Phosphorus

-These minerals work together and are crucial for:
+These minerals function in synergy and are essential for:

-The calcium to phosphorus ratio in a dog's diet should be carefully balanced, ideally around 1.2:1 to 1.4:1.
-Sources: Dairy products, bones, fish (with bones), and leafy green vegetables
+The ratio of calcium to phosphorus in a dog’s diet should be kept to a minimum, around 1.2:1 or 1.4:1.
+Sources: Dairy products, bones, fish (bones), green leafy vegetables.

 Iron